dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

          width="81" height="71" alt="more directories"/>
     </div>
     <div class="span7">
-    You might notice there are some other directories in the Dart installation directory.
+    You might notice some other directories
+    in the Dart installation directory.
     You can ignore them for now.
     </div>